tyagraj777/setup-sec-VPC-with-IAM-gcp/README.md

 Steps:

-4. main.tf Terraform scripts to provision:
+ "main.tf" Terraform scripts to provision:

 a.
 A VPC with subnets and associated routing.